benjaminapetersen/lunch-and-learn-bash/README.md

 ls -A  # but don't display . and ..
 # reverse order
 ls -r
+# change the CPU percent calculations (normally no effect, man for details)
+ls -C
 # sort alphabetically by file extension
 ls -X
 # sort based on modification time